 I’m not saying it’s impossible as I know several couples who have made it work and are really happy.
 But it IS hard to find a guy in The Middle East (Arabic or non-Arabic) who wants a serious relationship.
 Many ex-pats are in The Middle East for a good time, not a long time so many people aren’t interested in commitment, settling down and having something serious.

 There are promiscuous people around, and it can be super easy for people to cheat on their partners if they are on a layover!
-It can be difficult being away from your partner for several days at once when you are flying.
+It can be difficult being away from your partner for several days at once when you are flying, especially if you are dating a pilot.
 If the relationship is built on solid love, trust and respect it will go the distance.
 But so many crew would be in relationships and cheat on their partner and I just used to think what a waste.
 What is the point?
 I would rather be alone than in this kind of relationship.

 Spending All My Free Time Blogging

-For the past few months I had put all my spare time into my blogging.
+For the past few months I had put all my spare time into my blogging (click here to discover how to start your own blog!).
 I was seeing progress slowly – every month my views were going up and my website was gaining more authority which was great so I wanted it to continue.
 But it became harder and harder to spend time with my friends any more, especially because I had also started doing collaborations and press trips in my spare time too!

 I enjoy writing and sharing my tips, knowledge and adventures with people – it felt good to be productive and create something for myself on the days off where I wasn’t travelling.
 But between working full-time as a Flight Attendant and working on my blog and Instagram, I was starting to feel burnt out.
 Plus I would never get enough done on my blog as I would like which was frustrating!
 I wanted to blog full time but I also wanted to carry on being a Flight Attendant!